adhikarilaxman/DevOps-Journey/Day01/README.md

 ---
 # DevOps Basics – My Learning Journey

-I am in the process of **learning and understanding the concepts of DevOps** and have created this repository based on the notes I have gathered.
+This repository contains my notes and understanding of **DevOps concepts**.

 ---

 ## 1. What is DevOps?

-DevOps is a **culture and set of practices** that enhance application delivery by providing:
+DevOps is a **culture and set of practices** that improve application delivery by ensuring:

-*  **Automation**
+* Automation
-*  **Quality**
+* Quality
-*  **Continuous Monitoring & Observability**
+* Continuous Monitoring & Observability
-*  **Continuous Testing**
+* Continuous Testing

 ---

 ## 2. Why DevOps?

- More than a decade ago, DevOps engineers did not exist.
-The entire process of application delivery was **manual** and was catered to by:
+About 10+ years ago, there were no DevOps engineers.
+The entire application delivery process was **manual** and handled by:

 * System Administrators
 * Build & Release Engineers
 * Server Administrators

- Issues with the traditional approach:
+Problems with the old approach:

-* Lengthy release cycles
+* Time-consuming release cycles
-* Automation was non-existent
+* High chances of errors
+* No automation

- DevOps addresses these concerns and provides better automation for faster, dependable, and scalable delivery.
+DevOps solves these issues by **automating processes**, ensuring faster, more reliable, and scalable delivery.

 ---

 ## 3. How to Introduce Yourself (as a Fresher)

- “As a new graduate, I am deeply interested in DevOps and wish to delve into the areas of automation, cloud, and modern so
+“As a fresher, I am passionate about DevOps and eager to explore automation, CI/CD, cloud, and modern software delivery practices.”

+---

+## 4. Day-to-Day Activities of a DevOps Engineer

+A DevOps engineer typically works on:

+* Automation – Writing scripts, managing CI/CD pipelines
+* Quality Assurance – Ensuring smooth deployments
+* Testing – Automating test pipelines
+* Monitoring – Keeping track of application health and performance

+---